ragtop/ReSPonSive/README.md

 $header-picture: "../images/header-bg.jpg";     /* the image displayed at the top of the page */
 ```

-Incase that documentation doesn't make sense, let's dive into this a little further.
+In case that documentation doesn't make sense, let's dive into this a little further.

 ##Core Variables
 The variables are in sets of groups, these groups are done on purpose to help find variables.
 Especially when more get added for further customization.
 The first group of three (the following):